bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 Warning: mind your indentation!

-fname is the filename of your output json file.
-And also mzidParser.jar is the java library runnning in the background.
-Set these paths accoringly.
+3. set your file paths. fname is the filename of your output json file.
+And also mzIdentMLExtractor.jar is the java library runnning in the background.Set these paths here accoringly.

 ## Install Galaxy Tool

 #### Step 1 - Configure tool

 Locate the tool_conf.xml configuration file in <your galaxy directory>/config/ location.
-Add these parameters to anyware of  the file under <toolbox> tag
+Add these parameters to anyware of  the file under <toolbox> tag:

 ```XML
 <section name="mzIdentMLToJSON" id="mzIdentMLToJSON">
     <tool file="mzIdentMLToJSON/mzIdentMLToJSON.xml" />